-Having diffeomorphism invariance of ${\cal G}_3$ is not without any price though.
-In particular, the numerators \eqref{eq:3ptnumsols} contain a spurious pole $s_{13}+s_{23}$.
-In the gauge form factor, this pole is cancelled by adding two terms in \eqref{eq:3pttreefullcolor}; however, after double copy it becomes a real pole in \eqref{eq:3pttreeGRAfinal}.
+Getting ${\cal G}_3$ diffeomorphism invariant is not a free lunch though.
+In particular, the numerators \eqref{eq:3ptnumsols} contain a spurious pole $s_{13}{+}s_{23}$.
+In the gauge-theory FF, this pole is cancelled by summing up the two terms in \eqref{eq:3pttreefullcolor}; however, after double copy it becomes a real pole in \eqref{eq:3pttreeGRAfinal}.
 Does this pole have a physical meaning in gravity?

-Remarkably, the pole $s_{13}+s_{23}=-(s_{12}-q^2)$ looks like a massive Feynman propagator, and the residue of ${\cal G}_3$ on this ``spurious'' pole can be nicely organized as
+Remarkably, the pole $s_{13}{+}s_{23}={-}(s_{12}{-}q^2)$ looks like a massive Feynman propagator, and the residue of ${\cal G}_3$ on this ``spurious'' pole can be nicely organized as